PK machine gun: Barrel

 The quick detachable barrel assembly slides into the receiver and attaches by a barrel-lock.
 On the original PK it was partially fluted to increase rigidity and improve heat dissipation.
 The barrel-lock also regulates the gap between the breech face and the breech end of the barrel.
-PK barrels have a folding carry handle/grip that is positioned to the left of the receiver and is used to transport the weapon and quickly and safely change-out barrels to prevent barrel overheating.
+PK barrels have a folding carry handle/grip that is positioned to the left of the receiver and is used to transport the machine gun and quickly and safely change-out barrels to prevent barrel overheating.
 The bore is chrome-lined and features four right-hand grooves at a 240 mm (1 in 9.45 in) rifling twist rate.
 The muzzle is threaded for the installation of various muzzle devices such as a flash hider.
 The muzzle was normally equipped with a conical flash suppressor that added 53 mm to the barrel and later a long slotted flash suppressor that added 72 mm to the barrel.
 Later when the PKM variant was introduced the PK series barrel fluting was omitted and the muzzle device was changed to a shorter cylindrical slotted flash suppressor that added 40 mm to the barrel.
 The PKM barrel assembly weighs 2.4 kg and can fire up to 400 rounds in rapid fire scenarios before it has to be replaced for another barrel or allowed to cool down to prevent unacceptable wear of the bore.
 The sustainable effective rate of fire is about 250 rounds per minute.
+Whilst, the cyclic rate of fire is around 600–800 rounds per minute.